Eczema & You: Surviving the summer flareup

 Certain plants that are poisonous

 Contact with substances like nickel, nickel, cobalt, or chromium salt

 Wearing certain types of metals

 Bacterial or fungal infections

 During summers, people sweat easily.
-It's even worse when there's an increase in humidity because the body then becomes a breeding ground for bacteria and fungus.
-On the other hand, some people may be more likely to wash up often, take several baths.
+It’s even worse when there’s an increase in humidity because the body then becomes a breeding ground for bacteria and fungus.
+On the other hand, some people may be more likely to wash up often and take several baths.
 As a result, they use more soap, thereby drying the skin and leaving its barrier disturbed.